 "The reaction today around town is a reflection of what a positive impression he had on those that he worked with," Butler said Monday.
-"Joe will be missed in town, but his impact on the community
+"Joe will be missed in town, but his impact on the community will forever be felt.

 "...
 The town lost a true icon with the passing of Joe," Butler added.
 "He did so much for so many in the community and was an inspiration and mentor to many other local leaders."